International Association for Travel Behaviour Research

 If payment is not received within 90 days of notification of unpaid subscription, then the person shall no longer be considered a member of the Association.

-The composition of the Board should seek to reflect the international character of the Association, and as a minimum shall include one member from Europe, North America and Asia.
-No one country shall have more than two members on the Board.
+The composition of the Board should seek to reflect the international character of the Association, and as a minimum shall include one elected member from each of Europe, North America and Asia.
+No one country shall have more than three elected members on the Board (including the currently-elected officers, but not counting the past chair and the conference organiser if the latter is an appointed member), and at most two of the currently-elected officers (counting the secretary/ treasurer as one officer if both positions are held by the same person) shall be from a single country.

 The secretary & treasurer shall be elected every four years.
-Ordinary or regular Board members shall be elected for four years, with half the posts coming up for re-election every two years.
+Ordinary or regular Board members shall be elected for four years, with approximately half the posts coming up for re-election every two years.
+The term of the conference organiser, if appointed rather than elected, shall begin in the calendar year following the previous conference, and end in the calendar year of the conference s/he is organizing.

-No individual shall be elected to the Board for more than two consecutive periods; for this purpose the consecutive posts of vice-chairman and chairman count as one period of office.
+No individual shall be elected to the Board for more than two consecutive periods; for this purpose the consecutive posts of vice-chair and chair count as one period of office.

-The posts of secretary and treasurer may be merged and filled by one individual to provide efficiency in record keeping.
-The Executive Board may choose to fill these two positions with one individual or two individuals in each election cycle.
+The posts of secretary and treasurer may be merged and filled by one individual to provide efficiency in record-keeping.
+The Board may choose to fill these two positions with one individual or two individuals in each election cycle.

 The Executive Board is empowered to govern the affairs of the Association, but shall seek the views of the membership (either formally or informally) before making major decisions.